Liam Neeson: 2008–present: Action stardom

 In 2011, he played himself in BBC2's series Life's Too Short starring Ricky Gervais, Stephen Merchant and Warwick Davis.
 In late 2011, Neeson was cast to play the lead character, a journalist, in a new album recording and arena production of Jeff Wayne's War of the Worlds.
 He replaced Richard Burton, who had posthumously appeared in the arena production through CGI animation.
 Neeson did not physically appear on the stage, instead playing the role through the use of 3D holography.
 In 2012, Neeson starred in Joe Carnahan's The Grey.
 The film received mostly positive reviews and Neeson's performance received critical acclaim.
 He also starred in Taken 2 (2012), a successful sequel to his 2008 blockbuster.
 That year, he reprised the role of Ra's al Ghul in a cameo appearance in The Dark Knight Rises (2012), the final film in Christopher Nolan's The Dark Knight Trilogy.
 Dialogue from his role as Ra's al Ghul in Batman Begins was featured in the first trailer for the film.

 Neeson had a supporting role as the henchman Bad Cop/Good Cop in the animated film The Lego Movie (2014), which was a critical and commercial success.
 Neeson later played Bill Marks in the 2014 action film Non-Stop.
 The film was released on 28 February 2014.
 He also appeared, uncredited, as God in the BBC2 series Rev. Neeson starred in the 2014 film A Walk Among the Tombstones, an adaption of the best-selling novel of the same name, in which he plays former cop Matthew Scudder, a detective hired to hunt the killers of a drug dealer's wife.
 That same year, he starred with Seth MacFarlane as an outlaw in the western comedy film A Million Ways to Die in the West.
 During Super Bowl XLIX, Supercell did a Clash of Clans commercial with Neeson playing the game as "AngryNeeson52" and vowing revenge on his opponent "BigBuffetBoy85" while waiting for his scone at a bakery.
 The appearance was a parody of his role in Taken.
 Following the success of the Taken films, Neeson has become increasingly known as a star of action thriller films.
 Besides The A-Team, Unknown, The Grey, Non-Stop, A Walk Among the Tombstones, Run All Night, The Commuter and Retribution, other recent action films starring Neeson have included Cold Pursuit (2019), Honest Thief (2020), The Marksman (2021), The Ice Road (2021) (followed by a 2025 sequel), Blacklight (2022), Memory (2022), In the Land of Saints and Sinners (2023) and Absolution (2024).
-Neeson has indicated a desire to retire from the action genre though the films have taken his acting career in a new direction.